alontalmor/MultiQA/datasets/README.md

 ### The `Context`

 Each context contains a LIST of one or more documents with different possible types of text.
 A document `title` if such exists, a `text` for various types of internal document texts such abstract (e.g. HotpotQA), partial or full body text (e.g. TriviaQA) or full html (e.g. NaturalQuestions).
-And finally the `source_url` of the document.
+And finally the `url` of the document.

 ```json
 "documents":[